 Depending on your VFD, you have to set the various parameters to get the desired voltage frequency output "curve" outlined earlier.
 The simplest form for any rewind would be the V=mF+c function explained earlier.

-However most modern VFD's have an Autotune function - which have two (or more) principal setting methods :-
+However most modern VFD's have an Autotune function - which have two (or more) principal setting methods :- a) Rotating Autotune which spins the unloaded motor up at various frequencies and voltage profiles to "hunt down" the saturation limits and determine the best frequency / voltage "curve"

-- a) Rotating Autotune which spins the unloaded motor up at various frequencies and voltage profiles to "hunt down" the saturation limits and determine the best frequency / voltage "curve" - b) Does a static impedance hunt but this requires the motor rating plate input data.
+b) Does a static impedance hunt - but this requires the motor rating plate as input data.
+Specifically the nominal Amperes rating.